Benefits of Eating Thyme Leaves

 The most common application of thyme is its usage as a respiratory agent.
-For bronchitis, asthma, coughing, flu, and seasonal allergies it serves as an anti-inflammatory drug.
+For bronchitis, asthma, coughing, flu, and seasonal allergies it serves as an anti-inflammatory medication.
 It helps clear phlegm from the respiratory tracts and relieves inflammation while breathing.
 Thyme extract oils also boast anti-inflammatory benefits.

 Thyme potassium decreases cardiovascular stress by raising blood pressure and calming our blood vessels.
 This results in increased activity levels and higher antioxidant levels over an organism’s entire lifespan.
 It helps to avoid heart attacks, strokes and heart failure.